tfsojon/richinsql-blog/content/post/2019-03-21-getting-started-with-dba-tools.md

 ![](/img/DBACommand.png)

 As you can see, that returns a list of all the available commands that are usable within DBATools.
-But what if I want to find something more specific, let&#8217;s say I need to perform a backup but don&#8217;t know the command?
+But what if I want to find something more specific, let's say I need to perform a backup but don't know the command?
 Well, that is built into DBATools too, simply run this command.

 ```
     Find-DbaCommand -tag backup